The Fight (book): Critical reception

 Mailer, himself a boxing hobbyist, had been sent to Kinshasa and was part of the press corps.
 This and his personal connections gave him a unique access to the event.
-Christopher Lehmann-Haupt indicates that Mailer recalls the drama of the fight in a "exquisitely refined and attenuated" manner.
+Christopher Lehmann-Haupt indicates that Mailer recalls the drama of the fight in an "exquisitely refined and attenuated" manner.
 We get to know, through Mailer's interactions, "the principals: Muhammad Ali himself, who comes across in these pages as a far more interesting and complex man than one would divine from seeing the interesting and complex public image; and George Foreman the champion, who is simply likable and terrifying."
 He commends Mailer for being able to describe the "pugilistic drama fully as exciting as the reality on which it is based."
 Michael Wood believes that "every page of the book … speaks implicitly of Mailer's dislike of blacks, converted into fascination and even affection by an act of sheer liberal will".
 A critical aspect of the book is that the writer puts himself right in the middle of it, or as he says: "Now our man of wisdom had a vice.
 He wrote about himself.
 Not only would he describe the events he saw, but his own small effect on events.
 This irritated critics.
 They spoke of ego trips and the unattractive dimensions of his narcissism."
 Mitrosilis comments that "Mailer observes the power and frailty of his own persona just as he does with the fighters and their cornermen… hiding nothing."
 To him it appears like "a near impossible task to lie on the couch and sit in the chair, the psychologist and the patient."